MicrosoftDocs/PowerShell-Docs/developer/webservices/implementing-custom-authorization-for-a-management-odata-web-service.md

 ---
 # Implementing Custom Authorization for a Management OData web service

-Using the Windows PowerShell Web Service requires a third party to implement the [Microsoft.Management.Odata.Customauthorization](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization) interface to expose Windows PowerShell cmdlets.
+Using the Windows PowerShell Web Service requires a third party to implement the [Microsoft.Management.Odata.CustomAuthorization](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization) interface to expose Windows PowerShell cmdlets.
 This interface performs user authorization to the web service.
 After writing the code to implement the interface, you must compile it into a DLL to be used in the web application.

 ## Pass-through authorization

-The simplest way to implement the [Microsoft.Management.Odata.Customauthorization](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization) interface is a pass-through implementation that authorizes all users.
-This example provides no security, and s provided only as an llustration of how to implement the interface.
-An implementation of the  [Microsoft.Management.Odata.Customauthorization](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization) interface must override two methods: [Microsoft.Management.Odata.Customauthorization.Authorizeuser*](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization.AuthorizeUser) and [Microsoft.Management.Odata.Customauthorization.Getmembershipid*](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization.GetMembershipId).
-In this example, the [Microsoft.Management.Odata.Customauthorization.Authorizeuser*](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization.AuthorizeUser) always returns the **System.Security.Principal.WindowsIdentity** object associated with the current user.
+The simplest way to implement the [Microsoft.Management.Odata.CustomAuthorization](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization) interface is a pass-through implementation that authorizes all users.
+This example provides no security, and s provided only as an illustration of how to implement the interface.
+An implementation of the  [Microsoft.Management.Odata.CustomAuthorization](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization) interface must override two methods: [Microsoft.Management.Odata.CustomAuthorization.AuthorizeUser](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization.AuthorizeUser) and [Microsoft.Management.Odata.CustomAuthorization.GetMembershipId](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization.GetMembershipId).
+In this example, the [Microsoft.Management.Odata.CustomAuthorization.AuthorizeUser](/dotnet/api/Microsoft.Management.Odata.CustomAuthorization.AuthorizeUser) always returns the **System.Security.Principal.WindowsIdentity** object associated with the current user.

 ```csharp
 namespace Microsoft.Samples.
 HYPERLINK "VBScript:u(%227%22,19)" Management.
 HYPERLINK "VBScript:u(%227%22,30)" OData.
 HYPERLINK "VBScript:u(%227%22,36)" BasicPlugins